jamiecarnevale/Chicago-Accidents-Analysis/README.md

 ## Overview

 Hello Chicago Traffic Safety Board!
-We have creeated a classifcation model to predict the primary contributory cause of a car accidents.
+I am here to present a classifcation model that can predict the primary contributory cause of a car accidents.

 ## Business Understanding